VIOLIN/ hegedű (USA/ France/ Franciaország)

 ACCORDION/ harmonika (Sweden/ Svédország)

-Johannes Olsson grew up in the middle of the forest in the south of Sweden.
+Johannes grew up in the middle of the forest in the south of Sweden.
 With both parents being musicians, he was exposed to different kinds of music at an early age.
-He started to learn the diatonic accordion from his grandfather at the age of 11, he started playing the drum kit at age 13, and later the electric bass at age 16.
-At age 19 he started to play the chromatic button accordion, learning the basics from his father, but since then he is mainly self-taught on the instrument.
+He started to learn the diatonic accordion from his grandfather at the age of eleven, he started playing the drum kit at age thirteen, and later the electric bass at age sixteen.
+At the age of nineteen he started to play the chromatic button accordion, learning the basics from his father, but since then he is mainly self-taught on the instrument.
 He applied to Skurup music school, but was not accepted and decided to leave Sweden to travel Europe and play music on the streets.
 He met with other like-minded musicians in Budapest, and was introduced to the music of the Balkans and Transylvania.
 Since then Johannes has taken part in many different musical projects and is at the moment playing with four different bands in Budapest.
 He has performed with well known artists like Tcha Limberger and recorded with Balogh Kálmán.
 Recently he received the Hagström award in Stockholm, an award given to young and talented accordion players.

 GUITAR / gitár (USA)

 Isaac was born in the United States into a multicultural family with Jewish, Arabic and Eastern European roots from Latin America.
-Upon completing a masters degree in Mechanical Engineering 6 years ago, he immediately began hitchhiking across Asia and Europe for two years until he arrived in Budapest in 2015.
+Upon completing a masters degree in Mechanical Engineering six years ago, he immediately began hitchhiking across Asia and Europe for two years until he arrived in Budapest in 2015.
 He was captivated by the local folk music, and after meeting Lulu and Johannes, he started to play guitar with them in Taraf de Akácfa and settled in Budapest for the following two years.
 Since then, he has traveled extensively through the Balkans and Caucasus studying folk music and has been performing and touring locally and internationally with various music projects such as Taraf de Akácfa, Hét Hat Club, Dave Holodillof Balkan Projekt, Szkojani Charlatans, Laura Lackey’s Rhythm Revue and The Bitter Dose Combo.

 Cory Beers – cimbalom (from USA)